Filippo Mane

-Filippo Calixte Mané (born 8 March 2005) is an Italian professional footballer who plays as a defender for club Borussia Dortmund.
+Filippo Calixte Mane (/it/; born 8 March 2005) is an Italian professional footballer who plays as a centre-back or right-back for club Borussia Dortmund and the Italy national team.

 Early life

-Mané started playing football at the age of four.
+Mane started playing football at the age of four.

-Career
+Club career

-As a youth player, Mané joined the youth academy of German Bundesliga side Borussia Dortmund, where he captained the team.
+As a youth player, Mane joined the youth academy of Bundesliga side Borussia Dortmund, where he captained the team.

-On 6 January 2025, Mané signed a three-and-a-half-year professional contract with Borussia.
+On 6 January 2025, he signed a three-and-a-half-year professional contract with Borussia.
 However, recurring injuries sidelined him for most of the 2024–25 season.
-He eventually made his senior debut on 18 August in a 1–0 away victory over Rot-Weiss Essen in the DFB-Pokal.
+Mane eventually made his senior debut on 18 August in a 1–0 away victory over Rot-Weiss Essen in the DFB-Pokal.
 Five days later, on 23 August, he featured in his first Bundesliga match, where he conceded a penalty and was sent off with a straight red card following a VAR review in a 3–3 away draw against St. Pauli in the league opener.

+International career

+Mane is an Italian youth international.
+In May 2026, he was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.

 Style of play

-Mané mainly operates as a defender and has been described as "impresses with his strong anticipation in duels and in intercepting balls and is technically adept despite his height of 1.88 meters.
+Mane mainly operates as a centre-back and right-back, he has been described as "impresses with his strong anticipation in duels and in intercepting balls and is technically adept despite his height of 1.88 meters.
 In addition, he proves to be extremely calm, strong and likes to build up the game with long balls to the top".